pavel-kolesnikov/vscode-groovy-notebook/README.md

-# notebook-serializer-sample
+# Groovy Notebook

-This is a very simple extension sample demonstrating the use of the notebook serializer and controller APIs.
-This sample includes:
+This is a very simple extension that provides basic Groovy Notebook experience.

-- A notebook serializer that is activated for files matching `*.sample-json-notebook`.
-It serializes notebook data into a simple JSON-based format.
+- A notebook is activated for files matching `*.groovynb`.
-- A notebook controller that "executes" JSON-type code cells by adding an output to the cell that includes the content of the cell parsed as JSON.
+- A notebook cells are executed by a simple wrapper to GroovyShell.
-- A command "Create JSON Notebook" that creates a new untitled notebook of this type.

-## Running this sample

- 1. `cd notebook-serializer-sample`
- 1. `code .`: Open the folder in VS Code
- 1. Hit `F5` to build+debug
- 1. Run the command "Create JSON Notebook"
- 1. Add and edit cells, and click the run button to invoke the controller
+# Requirements

+A `groovy` binary must be in the `PATH`.

+# Utilities

+Some utility methods are injected into the binding of the shell:

+- `p <anything>` --- shortcut to `println <anything>`
+- `pp <anything>` --- shortcut to YAML serialize `<anything>`
+- `grab <group1:module1:1.0.0>(, <more artifacts>)` --- will grab given artifacts from default provider, usually Maven Central.
+- `addClasspath <local path>` --- add given path to the Shell context, making all *.groovy & *.java there available for the Notebook.

+# Limitations, a. k. a.
+FIXME

+- Signle groovy context is shared between all open notebooks.
+- No way to terminate groovy via GUI.
+- Can trigger simultaneous execution of a several cells when there's still no Groovy process.
+A race will happen.
+- Not properly detect groovy process exited in many cases.
+- System.exit(0) in the cell hangs the extension's controller.